Introduction

 How can women naturally balance their hormones?

-Natural hormone regulation is aided by a healthy diet, consistent exercise, stress reduction, and a diet low in processed foods and sweets.
+Natural hormone regulation is aided by a healthy diet, regular exercise, stress reduction, and a diet low in processed foods and sweets.

 What exercises are best for women over 40?